kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 These new directories will hold the DigitalOcean-specific YAML configuration files.

-### DigitalOcean Cloud Configuration
+### II.
+DigitalOcean Cloud Provider Configuration

-Create the DigitalOcean provider configuration file by executing:
+The DigitalOcean cloud provider configuration is used to control access to your DigitalOcean account.
+Create the [DigitalOcean cloud provider configuration](https://salt-cloud.readthedocs.org/en/latest/topics/config.html#digital-ocean) file by executing:

 	sudo vim /etc/salt/cloud.providers.d/digital_ocean.conf

-Tap on the <code>i</code> key and use the arrow keys on your keyboard to navigate the text area and create your `digital_ocean.conf` file so that it resembles the example, below:
+Tap on the <code>i</code> key; use the arrow keys on your keyboard to navigate the text area; and create your `digital_ocean.conf` file so that it resembles the example, below:

 	do:
 	  provider: digital_ocean